 1. Consider Where You Want To Place Your Holiday Bar Cart

-If you live in a small condo like me, then you are probably looking for a cocktail cart ideas that fit small spaces.
+If you live in a small condo like me, then you are probably looking for cocktail cart ideas that fit small spaces.
 I love the cocktail bar cart we picked up because it is on a smaller scale, and perfect for an apartment.
 It is functional yet discrete.
-I could have definitely gone with a bigger size that fitted more item in it, but if you live in a small space then you know every little free corner makes a huge difference.
+I could have definitely gone with a bigger size that fitted more items in it, but if you live in a small space then you know every little free corner makes a huge difference.
 Before styling your bar cart you need to think about where it will go.
 What spot in your house or apartment do you love to entertain in?
 You want your bar cart to be visible but not in the way of other things, plus make it easy to serve your drinks.
 I placed ours in our living room and in most cases, this is the best spot in your home especially during the holidays.
-Where you hang out the most in your home, that’s where you want you bar cart to be in.
+Where you hang out the most in your home, that’s where you want your bar cart to be in.